Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data-driven analysis and findings

-Although classification model architectures differ in their capacity to capture inter-label dependencies, their overall impact on predictive performance is relatively limited within the context of our study.
-Architectures such as CC (e.g., RF\_CC, LGBM\_CC) and MLRF are explicitly constructed to capture inter-label dependencies and facilitate joint optimization over multiple output variables.
-Nonetheless, empirical results reveal that these structurally sophisticated models do not consistently yield superior predictive performance compared to simpler alternatives.
-Notably, LGBM\_MOC, a relatively straightforward model based on binary relevance with multi-output adaptation, attains the highest Weighted-F1 score (0.6509) on D2, outperforming LGBM\_CC (0.6423) and MLRF (0.6361).
+Although classification model architectures differ in their capacity to capture interlabel dependencies, their overall impact on model performance is relatively limited within the context of our study.
+Architectures such as CC (e.g., RF\_CC, LGBM\_CC) and MLRF are explicitly constructed to capture interlabel dependencies and facilitate joint optimization over multiple output variables.
+Nonetheless, empirical results reveal that these structurally sophisticated models do not consistently yield superior model performance compared with simpler alternatives.
+Notably, LGBM\_MOC, a relatively straightforward model based on binary relevance with multi-output adaptation, attains the highest weighted-F1 score (0.6439) on D2, outperforming LGBM\_CC (0.6366) and MLRF (0.6294).

-In addition, for frequency estimation tasks, dependency architecture has an inferior effect.
-Our results reveal that RC models exhibit instability under D2, where enriched InsurTech organizational features increase data complexity.
+In addition, for frequency estimation tasks, the dependency architecture has an inferior effect.
+Our results reveal that RC models exhibit instability under D2, where enriched entity-specific organizational insurtech features increase data complexity.
 RC models explicitly capture sequential output dependencies, incorporating the prediction order as a tunable hyperparameter.
 While, in theory, optimizing this order can improve model performance, the factorial growth of possible permutations with increasing label dimensionality makes exhaustive tuning computationally expensive.
-Empirically, both RF\_RC and LGBM\_RC demonstrate elevated aMSE and aRMSE, reaching up to 0.3750 and 0.1804 on the test set, alongside decreased CC values as low as 0.2639.
-These outcomes suggest that the interaction between InsurTech enriched features and dependency structures introduces additional system complexity, magnifying the sensitivity to output ordering and increasing the susceptibility to overfitting.
-Alternatively, dependency-free models such as LGBM\_MOR and MORF consistently achieve lower errors and greater prediction stability under D2, demonstrating the advantages of simpler architectures in effectively leveraging enriched organizational features for reliable frequency estimation.
+Empirically, both RF\_RC and LGBM\_RC demonstrate elevated aMSE and aRMSE, reaching up to 0.1786 and 0.3732 on the test set, alongside decreased CC values as low as 0.2336.
+These outcomes suggest that the interaction between insurtech-enriched features and dependency structures introduces additional system complexity, magnifying the sensitivity to output ordering and increasing the susceptibility to overfitting.
+Alternatively, dependency-free models such as LGBM\_MOR and MORF consistently achieve lower errors and greater prediction stability under D2, demonstrating the advantages of simpler architectures in effectively leveraging enriched entity-specific organizational features for reliable frequency estimation.

 Therefore, in our cyber incident dataset, dependencies between different types of cyber incidents appear to be weak or nonexistent.
 Nevertheless, model architecture remains a critical consideration, as effectively leveraging enriched data requires selecting structures that balance model complexity with stability, especially in high-dimensional feature spaces.